FLMNH-MGCL/spesql/docs/SpecimenFormatting.md

 Fields that do not have any generalized, restricted formatting will have relaxed insertion requirements.
 You may see additional information about what the field is by referencing the [Darwin Core](https://dwc.tdwg.org/terms/) guide.

+Note: Some fields are automatically generated/determined, these fields should <b>not</b> be included in the CSV for batch insertions.
+An example is `recordEnteredBy`, the credentials of the logged in user will be applied for this information.

 ## Available Specimen Fields:

 (click to view formatting information)